-Prior to joining Fireman’s Fund, Franklin spent over 13 years representing diverse policyholders in litigation and pre-litigation insurance coverage disputes.
+Prior to joining Fireman’s Fund, Cassandra spent over 13 years representing diverse policyholders in litigation and pre-litigation insurance coverage disputes.
 Her experience in this role ran the gamut of liability insurance products, from commercial general liability to errors and omissions and media liability insurance policies, as well as first party insurance products, including first party production, event cancellation, and commercial and personal property policies.

-Franklin began her legal career as a law clerk to Otto M. Kaus and Edward A. Panelli, then associate justices on the California Supreme Court.
+Cassandra began her legal career as a law clerk to Otto M. Kaus and Edward A. Panelli, then associate justices on the California Supreme Court.

 ADR Experience and Qualifications

-- Experience in policy underwriting and claims
+- Experience in claims and underwriting

 - #MeToo claims involving entertainment industry individuals and entities and coverage under a range of liability insurance products, including commercial general liability, directors and officers, and employment practices liability insurance

-- Media liability insurance claims and litigation involving underlying music licensing lawsuits alleging copyright infringement by major studios in daytime dramas
+- Media liability insurance claims and litigation involving underlying music licensing lawsuits alleging copyright infringement in daytime dramas by major studios

-- Appeal involving insurance coverage for underlying litigation between former band members alleging improper use of the band's name
+- Appeal involving insurance coverage for underlying litigation between former band members alleging improper use of band's name

 - Dispute regarding media liability insurance coverage for underlying litigation against major record label for alleged copyright infringement in prominent rap musician's song on platinum record